SaraMohamed-121/SaraMohamed-121/README.md

 **👩‍💻 Education:**

-Junior student at the Faculty of Computer and Information Sciences, Ain Shams University.
+Senior student at the Faculty of Computer and Information Sciences, Ain Shams University.

 **🛠 Technical Skills:**
 - **Programming Languages:**